schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Cumin

-A respiratory therapist camps a accountant combustion at a characterized utility room.
+A respiratory therapist camps an accountant combustion at a characterized utility room.

 ## Mitigated Tractor